Difegue/LANraragi/Readme.md

 ```
 vagrant halt
 ```
 to stop the VM when you're done.

+The Vagrant setup automatically gets the latest revision from the git repo and grabs bower dependencies on its own.
+If the current development version has issues or the bower dependencies fail, please use the files from one of [the releases](https://github.com/Difegue/LANraragi/releases).

 ##I got me a setup, how do I use this ?
 First, login with the default admin password (kamimamita), and hit the configuration page.